-- rainfall extremes particularly in March, April and May (MAM).
-By the 2080s the range of changes is -19 to +9% for the proportion of rainfall during heavy events and -29 mm to +25 mm for 5-day maximum rainfall. - 38.
-All three Parishes (St Catherine, St. Thomas, St. Mary's) selected for project intervention demonstrate significant degree of vulnerability to disaster and climate risks.
+38. All three Parishes (St Catherine, St. Thomas, St. Mary's) selected for project intervention demonstrate significant degree of vulnerability to climate hazards.
 According to the State of Readiness Report of the Ministry of Local Development, in St Catherine Parish all 49 communities are considered high-risk to flooding and landslides.
-Within St Catherine Parish, 12 communities of Portmore Municipality are at particularly high risk to storm surges and flooding, risk to other potential climate change effects, such as sea level rise, increase intensity and frequency of weather events and the spread of diseases such as malaria, dengue, Zika and chikungunya viruses.
-St. Thomas is also at high risk to flooding and landslides, whereas in St. Mary's Parish, 46 communities are at risk of coastal flooding and landslides.
+Within St Catherine Parish, 12 communities of Portmore Municipality are at particularly high risk to storm surges and flooding, as well as other potential climate change effects, such as sea level rise, and the spread of diseases such as malaria, dengue, Zika and chikungunya viruses.
+St. Thomas is at high risk to flooding and landslides, whereas in St. Mary's Parish, 46 communities are at risk of coastal flooding and landslides.